tervahagn/SL-DC-garlic-hub/README.md

 # garlic-hub - Smart Digital Signage Management

-Garlic-Hub will become a robust Digital Signage Management Platform designed to handle the core tasks of a CMS and extend into advanced device management.
+Garlic-Hub is a Digital Signage Management Software which handle the core tasks of a CMS together with device management.
 From single-screen setups to distributed signage networks, Garlic-Hub offers centralized control and flexibility for various signage environments.

 > **Note**: Garlic-Hub is currently in heavily development.
 Core functionalities are still under construction, with some
 > modules incomplete or in early testing stages.
 This version is not recommended for production use.
 Feedback and contributions are appreciated as we refine the platform for stability and a full-featured release.